ntustison/ANTsXUKBBPublic/Text/methods.md

 48_{Cerebellum} + 13_{WMH} = 302$ IDPs which are illustrated in Figure
 \ref{fig:antsxidps}.
 We have reported previously on the first three categories of ANTsX IDPs [@Tustison:2021aa] but provide a brief description below.
-We also provide further details concerning both DeepFLASH and the ANTsXNet-ported WMH algorithms.
+We also provide further details concerning both DeepFLASH and the cerebellum morphology algorithms.

 \begin{figure}